BenSauerlaender/case-study-skygate-app/README.md

 This is the Frontend: Vue App.

-Im using Vue3 with Vite, TS, Composition API, Pinia and Router.
+Im using Vue3 with Vite, TS, Composition API, Pinia and Vue-Router.

 ## Project Setup